国立感染症研究所

 6. Training programs

-7. Various kinds of group and individual technical training on AIDS, poliomyelitis and leprosy are being given to oversea trainees.
-Training programs have been planned and executed also for workers of domestic research institutes and the field of public health.
+Various kinds of group and individual technical trainings on AIDS, poliomyelitis, and leprosy are being given to foreign trainees.
+In addition, NIID plans and conducts training programs for the workers from domestic research organizations including public health institutes.

 Copyright 1998 National Institute of Infectious Diseases, Japan